 Here’s how they work

 At their most basic level, these products loosen the bonds that hold dead surface skin cells together.
-The result is a fresh-faced glow that inspires evangelism in those of us who’ve experienced it.
-One devotee compared her friend’s face to a fetus (in a nice way).
 The skin cells shed off imperceptibly, and reveal newer ones beneath, which are less damaged by environmental factors like sunlight and pollution.
 Over time, it diminishes lots of little things that make a big difference: dullness, congested pores, fine lines, and uneven skin tone.

 What defines these products is the presence of acids: specifically either alpha-hydroxy acid (the most popular AHA is the sugarcane-derived glycolic acid) or beta-hydroxy acid (the BHA you may know is salicylic acid, which is chemically-related to aspirin and naturally occurs in willow bark).
 Both acids exfoliate skin and stimulate collagen growth, which makes the face look younger and plumper.